nickvac642/PythonNeuralNet/foundational_brain/README.md

 - **Learning**: Gradient descent with backpropagation

 This serves as the foundation for domain-specific applications like medical diagnosis, image recognition, or any pattern recognition task.

+## Learn the Math

+For a step‑by‑step explanation of the symbols, intuition, and full equations used by this network (forward pass, cross‑entropy loss, backpropagation, and probability calibration), see:

+`BEHIND_THE_SCENES.md`